UK's Boohoo earnings up 37% as pandemic drives business online

-British online fashion retailer Boohoo (BOOH.L) reported a 37% jump in full-year core earnings on Wednesday, benefiting from the rise in digital shopping during the COVID-19 pandemic.
+LONDON (Reuters) -British online fashion retailer Boohoo reported a 37% jump in full-year core earnings on Wednesday, benefiting from the rise in digital shopping during the COVID-19 pandemic.

 The group, which sells clothing, shoes, accessories and beauty products targeted at 16- to 40-year-olds, made adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) of 173.6 million pounds ($241.4 million) in the year to Feb.
 28.